 In addition, in 2017 New York City enacted Local Law 196 .
 As of March 1, 2018, the law required all workers and supervisors at job sites involving construction or demolition work to have a minimum number of hours of site safety training.
 The currently amount is 30 hours and will increase to 40 on September 1, 2020.
 Contractors who do not comply with these rules will be denied a permit to perform construction or demolition work.
 Contractors can also be subject to civil penalties up to $10,000 for major violations.
 They can have penalties up to $25,000 for immediately hazardous violations.
 Making sure workers have the right training will lessen the amount of accidents and prevent workers from being injured.

-When you are injured, contact The Platta Law Firm attorneys where we make sure the parties at fault are found responsible for your NYC construction accident.
+When you are injured, contact The Platta Law Firm attorneys.
+We make sure the parties at fault are held responsible for your NYC construction accident.
 Our lawyers will stand by your side to fight for what you deserve.
 We obtained multiple multi-million dollar awards for clients injured in NYC Construction Accidents.
 We help them have an easier life after injury along with being able to look after their family.